 Given a dataset of samples and labels $\{x_i,y_i\}_{i=1}^N$ where $x_i$ corresponds to sample $i$ and $y_i$ the corresponding label belonging to one of two classes denoted by $\{-1, 1\}$, we would like to find a maximum-margin hyperplane that separates the two classes.
 The primal form for the linear SVM problem is as follows:

-where $C$ is soft-margin parameter which allows for mis-classfication errors in the dataset and $w$ is the maximum-margin hyperplane that we are learning from the data.
+where $C$ is the soft margin parameter which allows for mis-classfication errors in the dataset and $w$ is the maximum margin hyperplane that we are learning from the data.
 The dual form for the linear SVM problem is given as follows:

-Previously~\cite{paul2014random} have shown that the margin (hyperplane) and minimum enclosing ball of the original data is preserved after projection up to a multiplicative factor.
+Previously~\cite{paul2014random} have shown that the margin (hyperplane) and minimum enclosing ball of the original data are preserved after projection up to a multiplicative factor.
 However, in their original formulation it is possible to just replace all points with zero to achieve the same guarantee.
 We strengthen the theorems by requiring that the projected data upper bound the objective of the original data.
 The details are given in Section~\ref{sec:svm-theorem}.